 If you’ve created an ad with a high quality score, your ad should display soon.
 Nonetheless, there are several other reasons why your ad may not be displaying.
 Here are some to check:

-- Valid payment method: Bing Ads requires a payment method on file before your ads can display.
+- Valid payment method: Microsoft Advertising requires a payment method on file before your ads can display.
 For info on payment methods, see What are my billing options?

 - Enabled status: Ads won't run if the related campaign, ad group, or keywords are not enabled.
 For information on changing their status, see How to change your status, bid, and other settings.